laustindasauce/gshare/docs/docs/start.md

 Once you have accessed the admin page, you should be able to create your admin account.

 :::info Admin Creation
 This will only be available while there isn't a user created.
-Once the admin user has been created you will no have the ability to create a new account.
+Once the admin user has been created you will no longer have the ability to create a new account.
 :::

 ![create admin](https://i.imgur.com/AZHPxoI.png)